 RMHC operates four residential facilities, in Portland, Bend, and Springfield as part of the House Program.
 A 25-room East House, located on the campus of Legacy Emanuel Medical Center in Northeast Portland, is owned by the Organization on leased land.
-The South Waterfront House opened in January 23, 2019 (which replaced the 25-room West House Waterfront located in the Marriott Residence Inn) and operates 38 rooms in the Rood Family Pavilion located on the OHSU Campus.
-On September 10, 2019, the Springfield House was opened and operates a 10 rooms at the Heartfelt House located on the campus of PeaceHealth Sacred Heart.
+The South Waterfront House operates 38 rooms in the Rood Family Pavilion located on the OHSU Campus.
+In Springfield, RMHC operates 10 rooms at the Heartfelt House located on the campus of PeaceHealth Sacred Heart.
 RMHC also operates a 6-room Bend House located on the campus of St. Charles Hospital, which is owned by the Organization on leased land.